ldi-github/shirates-core/doc/markdown/basic/function_property/find_image/find_image.md

 [Selector expression](../../selector_and_nickname/selector_expression.md) is accepted as argument.

-The function returns `TestElement` object.
+The function returns `ImageMatchResult` object instead of TestElement.

 ## Functions